rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The publisher MAY reply back to the client before the subscription has been terminated, i.e., it may act asynchronously with respect to the request.
 The publisher SHOULD NOT send any further events related to the subscription after the *subscription-terminated* notification and

-**TODO, I think that we should relax this to a SHOULD**  If the publisher accepts the request and the publisher has indicated success, the publisher MUST NOT send any more notification messages for this subscription.
+**TODO, I think that we should relax this to a SHOULD, but also this should be common with configured subscriptions, so perhaps not in this section.**  If the publisher accepts the request and the publisher has indicated success, the publisher SHOULD NOT send any more notification messages for this subscription.

 ### Killing a Dynamic Subscription